 Sexually transmitted diseases (STDs)

-Sexually transmitted diseases (STDs) are infections generally acquired by sexual contact.
+Sexually transmitted diseases (STDs), or sexually transmitted infections (STIs), are generally acquired by sexual contact.
 The organisms that cause sexually transmitted diseases may pass from person to person in blood, semen, or vaginal and other bodily fluids.

-Some of these infections can also be transmitted nonsexually, such as from mother to infant during pregnancy or childbirth, or through blood transfusions or shared needles.
+Some such infections can also be transmitted nonsexually, such as from mother to infant during pregnancy or childbirth, or through blood transfusions or shared needles.

 It's possible to contract sexually transmitted diseases from people who seem perfectly healthy — people who, in fact, aren't even aware of being infected.
-Many of the infections transmitted through sex cause no symptoms, which is one of the reasons experts prefer the term "sexually transmitted infections" to "sexually transmitted diseases."
-The symptoms of several sexually transmitted infections are also easy to mistake for those of other conditions, so the correct diagnosis may be delayed.
+Many STDs cause no symptoms in some people, which is one of the reasons experts prefer the term "sexually transmitted infections" to "sexually transmitted diseases."

-Signs and symptoms may appear a few days to three months after exposure, depending on the organism.
+Signs and symptoms may appear a few days to years after exposure, depending on the organism.
 They may resolve in a few weeks, even without treatment, but progression with later complications — or recurrence — sometimes occurs.

 When to see a doctor

-Make an appointment with a doctor for STI counseling and, if appropriate, for screening tests:
+Make an appointment with a doctor for STI counseling and, if appropriate, screening tests:

 Sexually transmitted infections can be caused by:

 Sexual activity plays a role in spreading many other infectious agents, although it's possible to be infected without sexual contact.
-Examples include the hepatitis A and B viruses, shigella, cryptosporidium and Giardia lamblia.
+Examples include the hepatitis A, B and C viruses, shigella, cryptosporidium and Giardia lamblia.

 Anyone who is sexually active risks exposure to a sexually transmitted infection to some degree.
 Factors that may increase that risk include: